vespa-engine/documentation/en/tutorials/text-search.md

 </div>

 ## Run a test query

-Once the data has started feeding, we can already send queries to our search app even before it has finished:
+Once the data is fed, send a query to the search app:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec" data-test-assert-contains="What Is A  Dad Bod">
 $ vespa query \
   'yql=select title,url,id from msmarco where userQuery()' \
-  'query=what is dad bod'
+  'query=what is dad bod' \
+  'type=all'
 </pre>
 </div>
 This query combines YQL [userQuery()](../reference/query-language-reference.html#userquery)